anon-blue/anon.blue/README.txt

 ou! <3

-                                  heyJamie Lee Pierce, Born: 09/16/1994, His Cur rent Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Want ed for raping his sister and his own 3 year old daughter (at the time was only 2 ) he is very un well and has access to firearms.
+                                  heyJamie Lee Pierce, Born: 09/16/1994, His Cur rent Address: 318 Mchhhhhkhshhfhfhfhffhfhfhflhsf,hfhslhsfh;lhalhshfshsfdohrwhwsh fkhfhffhhhhhg f,njno                             aughter (at the time was only 2 ) he is very un well and has access to firearms.
 He is a violent felon!
 Please a lert the police!
 Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Addres
 s: 318 Mcglone Lane Flemingsburg, KY 41041 (His fath  's house.)
 Wanted for rapi